dotnet/msquic/FLOW.md

-[This](https://github.com/microsoft/msquic) repo is thin wrapper around https://github.com/microsoft/msquic .
-Main reason is packaging and release management so .NET runtime.
+[This](https://github.com/dotnet/msquic) repo is a thin wrapper around https://github.com/microsoft/msquic .
+It is used to produce a package for _testing_ purposes, when an official MsQuic package is not available.
-At this moment, there are two branches:
+At this moment, there are two main use cases:
--	Release/6.0 to supply MsQuic for .NET 6.0 release. (msquic 1.7)
--	Main branch to pick up feature work and general improvements to feed main branch of runtime (msquic 1.8)
+- Consuming latest MsQuic main to pick up feature work and general improvements to feed main branch of runtime,
+- Building the package to test on Linux distros that don't have an official package yet (such as Alpine).

-In both cases, the build will create signed NuGet packages to be consumed by Windows and unsigned Linux packages.
+The build will create signed NuGet packages to be consumed by Windows and unsigned Linux and MacOS packages.
+Neither of them are meant for direct consumption.

-Neither one is meant for direct consumption.
-Windows package is consumed by .NET runtime and msquic.dll is part of runtime distribution on Windows.
+On Windows, release versions of .NET use official MsQuic packages that are published to [NuGet](https://www.nuget.org/packages/Microsoft.Native.Quic.MsQuic.Schannel).
+Windows package is consumed by .NET runtime and `msquic.dll` is part of runtime distribution on Windows.
+In order to switch to the private package within the dotnet/runtime repo, you need to change the value of the [UseQuicTransportPackage](https://github.com/dotnet/runtime/blob/0c513d95c181159f3ea02531c7901ce15503f3ee/src/libraries/System.Net.Quic/src/System.Net.Quic.csproj#L20) flag to `true`.

 For Linux, there is currently no automated workflow.
-Signed packages are manually published on https://packages.microsoft.com/.
+Signed packages are published on https://packages.microsoft.com/.
 Linux users should use packages from there either directly or via their package manager.

+For more info, see [System.Net.Quic readme](https://github.com/dotnet/runtime/blob/main/src/libraries/System.Net.Quic/readme.md).

 **Build & Updates**